anttiharju/vmatch/docs/README.md

 Contents of `~/.vmatch/bin` are symlinked from `$(go env GOPATH)/bin`, expect for `go` or `golangci-lint`, because those are shell scripts that wrap `vmatch`.

 If your `go.mod` does not specify the full version, for example `1.24` instead of `1.24.3`, `vmatch` defaults to `1.24.0` for simplicity, surprisingly, sometimes there is a Go 1.minor and sometimes a Go 1.minor.0 version released. [https://dl.google.com/go/go1.20.darwin-amd64.pkg](https://dl.google.com/go/go1.20.darwin-amd64.pkg) and [https://dl.google.com/go/go1.21.0.darwin-amd64.pkg](https://dl.google.com/go/go1.21.0.darwin-amd64.pkg) are examples.

+## Usage

+After you have completed the installation, you can simply use `go` and `golangci-lint` as usual, as long as there's a `.golangci-version` or `go.mod` file available in current directory or above.

+Note that when a version is downloaded for the first time, your commands may appear to hang.
+The time it takes depends on your internet speed and computer.

 ## Stargazers over time